Fantastic Four: Film

-A film adaptation of the characters, The Fantastic Four, was completed in 1994 by producer Roger Corman and starred Alex Hyde-White as Reed Richards/Mr. Fantastic, Rebecca Staab as Sue Storm-Richards/Invisible Woman, Jay Underwood as Johnny Storm/Human Torch, Michael Bailey Smith as Ben Grimm and Carl Ciarfalio as The Thing and Joseph Culp as Victor von Doom/Doctor Doom.
-The film was not released to theaters or on home video, but it has since been made available through bootleg video distributors.
-It was made because Constantin Film owned the film rights and would have lost them if it failed to begin production by a certain deadline, a tactic known as creating an ashcan copy.
+A film adaptation of the characters, The Fantastic Four, was completed in 1994 by producer Roger Corman and stars Alex Hyde-White as Reed Richards/Mr. Fantastic, Rebecca Staab as Sue Storm-Richards/Invisible Woman, Jay Underwood as Johnny Storm/Human Torch, Michael Bailey Smith as Ben Grimm, Carl Ciarfalio as The Thing and Joseph Culp as Victor von Doom/Doctor Doom.
+The film was made to allow Constantin Film to keep the film rights to the characters, and therefore was not publicly released, though it has since been made available through bootleg video distributors.
 According to producer Bernd Eichinger, Avi Arad had Marvel purchase the film for a few million dollars.

 In 2005, the second film adaptation, Fantastic Four directed by Tim Story, was released by 20th Century Fox.
 Despite mixed reviews from critics, it earned US$155 million in North America and $330 million worldwide.
 The sequel, Fantastic Four: Rise of the Silver Surfer, directed by Story and written by Don Payne, was released in 2007.
 Despite mixed-to-negative reviews, the sequel earned $132 million in North America and a total of $330.6 million worldwide.
 Both films feature Ioan Gruffudd as Reed Richards / Mr. Fantastic, Jessica Alba as Susan Storm / Invisible Woman, Chris Evans as Johnny Storm / Human Torch, Michael Chiklis as Ben Grimm / The Thing, and Julian McMahon as Victor Von Doom / Dr. Doom.
 Stan Lee makes cameo appearances as the mailman Willie Lumpkin in the first film and as himself in the second film.